GabrielMoreau/uvmat-doc/help/README.md

 The corresponding path is displayed in *[ActionPath]*.

 The action function is first activated when it is selected in the menu *[ActionName]*.
-This first activation checks input data and sets the visibility of input GUI uicontrols.
+This first activation checks input data and sets the visibility of input GUI **uicontrols**.

 The actual start of the processing is triggered by pressing the button *[RUN]*.
 It can be run in local mode, *i.e.* on the current Matlab session, or as _background_, by selecting this option in *[RunMode]*.
 In mode _background_, calculation is performed in a new Matlab session (without graphics) so that the current Matlab session is free for new operations.
 If a cluster system has been detected, a third option 'cluster' appears in the menu, allowing to dispatch parallel computations on a computer cluster.

-When *[RUN]* is activated the information from the GUI *series* is transcripted to a file .xml in a subfolder '0_XML' of the folder containing the result files.
+When *[RUN]* is activated the information from the GUI **series** is transcripted to a file .xml in a subfolder '0_XML' of the folder containing the result files.
-Therefore the operation parameters are preserved, and can be retrieved in the GUI* series* by the menu bar command *[Open config]*.
+Therefore the operation parameters are preserved, and can be retrieved in the GUI **series** by the menu bar command *[Open config]*.
 In the modes 'background' or 'cluster', input information for the calculation is transmitted by this xml file.
 In the mode 'cluster', the calculation is split into sub-calculations, with an xml file for each.
 A sub-folder */0_LOG* then contains the messages sent by the computation as a replacement of the work window display of the usual interactive Matlab mode.

 For the option 'cluster', a compiled version of the action function is useful, to avoid installing Matlab on each node of the cluster.
 This is achieved by selecting the option _.sh_ in the menu *[ActionExt]*.
-If the compiled version is not yet available, or outdated, the GUI proposes a new compilation of the selected function (launching the function _compile.m_ requiring the Matlab compilator toolbox).
+If the compiled version is not yet available, or outdated, the GUI proposes a new compilation of the selected function (launching the function `compile.m` requiring the Matlab compilator toolbox).
 The use of compiled function on the cluster requires a file 'RunTime' whose address needs to be specified in the parameter file PARAM.xml of the package UVMAT.
-The commands in *series* are set for the system 'oar', but adding the equivalent commands for another cluster system is straightforward (this must be done in the sub-function _RUN_Callback_ of _series.m_).
+The commands in **series** are set for the system 'oar', but adding the equivalent commands for another cluster system is straightforward (this must be done in the sub-function `RUN_Callback` of _series.m_).

 ### 10.7 Action functions of general use